-Bethany Hegedus, our Founder and Creative Director, is an award winning author and an in-demand writing instructor and international speaker.
+Bethany Hegedus, our Founder and Creative Director, is an award winning author, in-demand writing instructor, and international speaker.
 Bethany holds an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.

 Bethany loves creating programming to serve the needs of writers living a literary life.
 She is also our Porchlight Podcast host and regularly interviews award winning authors and New York Times best sellers on craft and creativity.
 She is thrilled to introduce you to the hard working team of creative minds and artistic hearts who make up The Writing Barn team.

 Claire Campbell received her MFA in Creative Nonfiction from Sarah Lawrence College.
 She has worked over a decade with NYC-based nonprofits and has taught writing to students of all ages, including NYC public school students and adult writers suffering from early memory loss.

 She was thrilled to discover the Writing Barn when she moved back to Texas—at the Barn she has studied with Matt de la Peña, A.M.
 Jenkins, and in private instruction with owner and founder Bethany Hegedus.
 Claire writes fantasy and fiction, and is thrilled to merge both sides of her personality—creative and community outreach—to expand The Writing Barn’s offerings to corporations and nonprofits.